 Then what jobs should one apply for, and what are some of the job descriptions?

 Examples of jobs in the problem solving arena:

 Educational administrator for both elementary and secondary schools.
 Their job includes responsibility for ensuring discipline and policies for attendance.

-Actuaries, who do analyzing of statistical data involving information on sickness, disability, accident, mortality and other findings.
+Actuaries, who do analyze statistical data involving information on sickness, disability, accident, mortality, and other findings.

 Managers in community and social services and social workers.
 Their duties include directing and overseeing programs they have planned and coordinated in the community with organizations.

-Other positions or occupations that consist of problem solving are counselors, coaches, teachers, detectives, investigators, lawyers, accountants, air traffic controllers, judges, magistrates, managers, computer systems analyst, entrepreneurs, leaders, executives.
+Other positions or occupations that consist of problem-solving are counselors, coaches, teachers, detectives, investigators, lawyers, accountants, air traffic controllers, judges, magistrates, managers, computer systems analysts, entrepreneurs, leaders, executives.

 Actually, in every facet of professions, problem solving is an integral part of the job.

 Problem-solving can be an art when we repeatedly and effectively find suitable solutions to our difficulties or challenges.

 Here we have shared the definition and the language or vocabulary of problem-solving, and also resources we can use to resolve our own situations.